henrik7264/PY_Actors/README.md

 * Reactive systems (https://www.reactivemanifesto.org)

 Although there are several references to ROS, the library has as such nothing to do with programming robots.
-It is a general purpose library/framework for creating reactive systems.
+It is a general purpose library/framework for creating reactive systems using Actors.

 ## Approach
 I have always found the following items central for producing high quality software